 How Long Will My Medical Malpractice Case Take

 Normally (in the Pensacola, Florida area) it takes 2 - 4 years to bring a medical malpractice case to conclusion.
-The time required varies (especially in our cases in other states) because of factors such as the number of parties involved, the number of depositions and investigation needed, schedules and commitments of experts, the judge, and so forth.
+However, the time required varies (especially in our cases in other states) because of factors such as the number of parties involved, the number of depositions and investigation needed, schedules and commitments of experts, the judge, and so forth.
 Most of the cases that we accept eventually settle.
 If the case is tried and you obtain a favorable verdict, a defendant has an absolute right to appeal.
 That appeal usually prolongs a case's conclusion by another 2 years.
 Although more than 80 percent of our cases settle, we find that defendants - perhaps emboldened by "tort reform" - are growing more willing to take cases all the way to trial.

 To contact us for a free confidential consult, you can call us at (850) 435-7000 (Pensacola) or (800) 277-1193 (toll free).
 You also can request a free private and confidential evaluation by clicking Medical Malpractice Evaluation Form, and your inquiry will be immediately reviewed by one of our attorneys who handles your specific type case.